h3nnn4n/Reverse-Engineering-the-GameBoy-Tetris/mem_locations.md

  * 0xff80: The current keypress on the joypad
  * 0xff81: The joypad keypess for the past frame
+ * 0xffb4: Something Related to the Y pos of the falling piece
+ * 0xffb5: No idea what this does, but it is related to the falling piece
  * 0xffe1: The screen state;
    * 0xff this seems to be the initial value, maybe it is just junk from my RAM
    * 0x24 a pre credits menu frame